satom99/steve/docs/Overview.md

 this on the adapter's documentation page.

-Once these steps are completed, one may configure their application to subscribe to the desired queues automatically.
+Once these steps are completed, one may configure their application to subscribe to the desired queues.
-This can be done by adding the following configuration parameter to their application:

 ```elixir
 config :steve, :queues,